 The Creative Centre is located in Stöðvarfjörður, a remote village in the East fjords of Iceland.
 It was established in 2011 when a group of people acquired the abandoned Fish Factory of the village.
-The group founded a non-profit cooperation which owns the building and manages the daily operations and business of the Centre.
-All team members are volunteers still today.
-The Creative Centre is an ongoing collaborative and community project and our actions and aims are based on sustainable principles and alternative methods.
+The group funded a non-profit cooperation which owns the building and manages the daily operations and business of the Centre.
+The Centre is an independent initiative and all team members are volunteers still today.
+The Creative Centre is an ongoing collaborative and community project.
 They want to regenerate and sustain the small village by making it into a possible and desirable place to settle – a place where you can have engaging jobs, enjoy culture, and the influx of new ideas and creative people.
+With this project they want to demonstrate the possibility of strengthening small, remote communities with creative initiatives and to be a source of inspiration for others alike.
+The Centre is meant to be a platform offering many different workshops and facilities where small initiatives can thrive.

-If the artist wants to lead a workshop, exhibit his/her works, hold a concert/perform or read poetry the hosts are up for most things.
+If an artist wants to lead a workshop, exhibit his/her works, hold a concert/perform or read poetry during their stay it is very welcome but not mandatory.

-The residency artists stay together in two big houses called Bjarkarlundur and Lyngholt.
-The houses are located in the heart of the small village and in about 3 min walking distance from the Centre.
-The houses have a garden, spacious bedrooms, large kitchen, a bathroom, a washroom and internet access.
-Bed linen and towels is provided.
-Each artist has their own private bedroom and shares the kitchen and bathroom with the other artists.
+The residency artists stay together in two big houses.
+The houses are located in the heart of the small village and are about 3-5 min walking distance from the Centre.
+The houses have garden, spacious bedrooms, large kitchens, living room, bathroom, washroom and internet access.
+Each artist has their own private bedroom and shares other facilities with his/her housemates.
+Upon arrival each artist gets 2 towels and bed linen.
+They also provide toilet paper, cleaning products for housecleaning and washing machine soap.

 Artists can invite their partner or a guest for a short stay upon prior arrangement with a team member.
 The maximum stay is five nights.
-From time to time volunteers, interns and musicians stay at the house as well.
+Volunteers and Interns stay at the house as well.

 Update my listing